LLazyEmail/markup-generator/README.md

 A small, dependency-light module for writing generated content to files — handles directory creation, UTF-8 defaults, stable/unique filenames, and typed errors, so consuming projects don't have to hand-roll `mkdirSync`/`writeFileSync` logic.

-Written on TypeScript, can generate a uniquie files.
+Written on TypeScript, can generate a uniquie filenames.

 Arthur calling it **WRITE** because one of the main goals for this project was to write a file on a disk